dell/csm-docs/content/docs/concepts/resiliency/_index.md

  ```

  #### Important
- Before putting an application into production that relies on CSM for Resiliency monitoring, it is important to do a few test failovers first.
+ Before putting an application into production that relies on Container Storage Module for Resiliency monitoring, it is important to do a few test failovers first.
 To do this take the node that is running the pod offline for at least 2-3 minutes.
 Verify that there is an event message similar to the one above is logged, and that the pod recovers and restarts normally with no loss of data.
-(Note that if the node is running many CSM for Resiliency protected pods, the node may need to be down longer for CSM for Resiliency to have time to evacuate all the protected pods.)
+(Note that if the node is running many Container Storage Module for Resiliency protected pods, the node may need to be down longer for Container Storage Module for Resiliency to have time to evacuate all the protected pods.)

  ### Application Recommendations

- 1. It is recommended that pods that will be monitored by CSM for Resiliency be configured to exit if they receive any I/O errors.
+ 1. It is recommended that pods that will be monitored by Container Storage Module for Resiliency be configured to exit if they receive any I/O errors.
 That should help achieve the recovery as quickly as possible.

- 2. CSM for Resiliency does not directly monitor application health.
-However, if standard Kubernetes health checks are configured, that may help reduce pod recovery time in the event of node failure, as CSM for Resiliency should receive an event that the application is Not Ready.
-Note that a Not Ready pod is not sufficient to trigger CSM for Resiliency action unless there is also some condition indicating a Node failure or problem, such as the Node is tainted, or the array has lost connectivity to the node.
+ 2. Container Storage Module for Resiliency does not directly monitor application health.
+However, if standard Kubernetes health checks are configured, that may help reduce pod recovery time in the event of node failure, as Container Storage Module for Resiliency should receive an event that the application is Not Ready.
+Note that a Not Ready pod is not sufficient to trigger Container Storage Module for Resiliency action unless there is also some condition indicating a Node failure or problem, such as the Node is tainted, or the array has lost connectivity to the node.

- 3. As noted previously in the Limitations and Exclusions section, CSM for Resiliency has not yet been verified to work with ReadWriteMany or ReadOnlyMany volumes.
+ 3. As noted previously in the Limitations and Exclusions section, Container Storage Module for Resiliency has not yet been verified to work with ReadWriteMany or ReadOnlyMany volumes.
 Also, it has not been verified to work with pod controllers other than StatefulSet.

  ### Storage Array Upgrades
-To avoid application pods getting stuck in a Pending state, CSM for Resiliency should be disabled for storage array upgrades; even if the storage array upgrade is advertised as non-distruptive.
+To avoid application pods getting stuck in a Pending state, Container Storage Module for Resiliency should be disabled for storage array upgrades; even if the storage array upgrade is advertised as non-distruptive.
 If the container orchestrator platform nodes lose connectivity with the array, which is more likely during an upgrade, then Resiliency will delete the application pods on the affected nodes and attempt to move them to a healthy node.
 If all of the nodes are affected, then the application pods will be stuck in a Pending state.

 ## Recovering From Failures

-Normally CSM for Resiliency should be able to move pods that have been impacted by Node Failures to a healthy node.
-After the failed nodes have come back online, CSM for Resiliency cleans them up (especially any potential zombie pods) and then automatically removes the CSM for Resiliency node taint that prevents pods from being scheduled to the failed node(s).
+Normally Container Storage Module for Resiliency should be able to move pods that have been impacted by Node Failures to a healthy node.
+After the failed nodes have come back online, Container Storage Module for Resiliency cleans them up (especially any potential zombie pods) and then automatically removes the Container Storage Module for Resiliency node taint that prevents pods from being scheduled to the failed node(s).
 There are a few cases where this cannot be fully automated and operator intervention is required, including:

-1. CSM for Resiliency expects that when a node failure occurs, all CSM for Resiliency labeled pods are evacuated and rescheduled on other nodes.
-This process may not complete however if the node comes back online before CSM for Resiliency has had time to evacuate all the labeled pods.
+1. Container Storage Module for Resiliency expects that when a node failure occurs, all Container Storage Module for Resiliency labeled pods are evacuated and rescheduled on other nodes.
+This process may not complete however if the node comes back online before Container Storage Module for Resiliency has had time to evacuate all the labeled pods.
 The remaining pods may not restart correctly, going to "Error" or "CrashLoopBackoff".
 We are considering some possible remediation for this condition but have not implemented them yet.

     If this happens, try deleting the pod with "kubectl delete pod ...".
 In our experience this normally will cause the pod to be restarted and transition to the "Running" state.